Skip to content

 What does a normal day look like?

+Our training follows a standard 9am to 6pm working week.
 Every day will start at 9am when we gather online for announcements and a kick-off.
-Every day has at least two workshops, led by one of our coaches, that will guide you through the content for the week.
+Every day then has at least two workshops, led by one of our coaches, that will guide you through the content for the week.

-In the intervening time, you’ll work individually or in small groups through the coursework for the week.
+In the intervening time, you’ll work individually or in small groups to continue your learning or complete the coursework/project for the week.

 What will I learn during training?

-We tailor our course to meet the demands of our clients - the most important outcome is that you have the technical and professional skills to excel in working with a client.
+We tailor our course to meet the demands of our clients - the most important outcome is that you have the technical and professional skills to excel when working with a client.

 Software Engineering